hinsky/JellyfinMergeMovies/README.md

 Python script, using the Jellyfin API to merge/split versions for movies/tv episodes accross the whole library

-Only tested for Docker version Jellyfin 10.9.x on Debian
+Only tested on Debian Docker version Jellyfin 10.9.x

 ## You'll need sqlite3